openprov/ssi-consultancy/InteroperabilityTestHarness.md

 ```

 The original problem still exists for the tests within each converter - the failure to validate a conversion results in the rest of the conversions not running - but, at least, the failure won't block the tests for the other converters from running.
 A solution like nose test generators can be applied here too.

-**Question:** should comparators have explicit test classes?
-I think maybe they should given they are the subject of the tests.

 ### Running within Travis CI or Jenkins